lesandie/md-cv/README.md

 * Design and implementation of backend infrastructures with different OSS technologies and tools for CESGA's main services:

   * *GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure sysadmin/DBA*: due to my strong background in RDBMSs (+1TB storage).
 Many of CESGA's services, projects and critical infrastructure (Accounting for HPC resources) share both of these backends.
   I write shell or python scripts to automate some monitorization metrics or database backups and sometimes I have to update or add new stuff to them.
-Also I help users to tune/rewrite their queries or solve performance problems.
+Also I help users to tune/rewrite their queries, solve performance issues or write ETL functions PL/pgSQL.
 You can check my github repo with some configurations I documented, a failover script in Python and some backup shell scripts.
 I had to anonymize the code and pushed it to github from a private gitlab repo:

     * [pgpool-clusterconfig](https://github.com/lesandie/pgpool-clusterconfig)
     * [pgpool-failover](https://github.com/lesandie/pgpool-failover)